How to Calculate Training Load in Cycling

 | > 1.05 | Anaerobic | VO2max intervals, races |

-If you don't have a power meter, TSS can be estimated from heart rate data — known as hrTSS (heart rate TSS).
-Accuracy is lower, but sufficient for planning and orientation.
+If you don't have a power meter, load can be estimated from heart rate data — accuracy is lower, but sufficient for planning and orientation.

-Apps like WattWorks calculate TSS automatically from your FIT files, Strava data, or heart rate.
+Apps like WattRun calculate the load automatically from your FIT files, Strava data, or heart rate.

-WattWorks calculates TSS, IF and NP automatically after every upload — from FIT files or Strava.
-Plus automatic CTL/ATL/TSB tracking and AI-based training planning.
+WattRun calculates training load, intensity and weighted power automatically after every upload — from FIT files or Strava.
+Plus automatic Fitness/Fatigue/Form tracking and AI-based training planning.

 Start for free →Free · No subscription · Start instantly